robvdw/Digital-Humans/README.md

 # LESSON ZERO: Data Science Basics & JupyterHub Cloud Computing

 ## Basic introduction how to use python as a Data science tool to read in and display (2D) data.
+### ANSCOMB's QUARTET
-Explained are the Anscombe Quarted + the relatationship between data  & information.
+* Explained are the Anscombe Quarted + the relatationship between data  & information.

 ## Materials
 Example Python Jupyter Notebooks on the the Anscomb Quartet can be found in de [coding folder of this repository](https://github.com/robvdw/Digital-Humans/tree/main/Code/ANSCOMB_QUARTED).